 Stock Market Crashes: Final Thoughts

 Researching and writing this analysis has helped me clarify my approach to handling stock market crashes.
-Firstly we can try to avoid the crash by moving to cash, but that is difficult to do because stock market collapses move fast.
+Firstly, we can avoid the crash by moving to cash, but that is difficult because the stock market collapses quickly.
 Ultimately, if you are caught in a crash, a great way to manage it is to use Dollar Cost Averaging and keep investing through to correction; this lowers your average cost per share and means you pick up bargains along the way.

-In our entire history, we have recovered from 6 major crashes; our first crash in 1029 took 23 years to recover, 2008 took 5 years, and 2020 took 10 months.
+We have recovered from 6 major crashes; our first crash in 1029 took 23 years to recover, 2008 took five years, and 2020 took ten months.

 Crash recovery can take time, so if you are close to retirement, make sure to be diversified into Bond and secure assets to ensure you do not lose too much.